-Net cash used in financing activities was \$1,360.7 million, \$1,150.2 million and \$1,029.9 million in 2016, 2015 and 2014, respectively.
-The primary use of net cash used in financing activities was funding net common stock repurchases and dividend payments.
-Net common stock repurchases totaled \$630.2 million, \$510.5 million and \$404.2 million in 2016, 2015 and 2014, respectively.
+Net cash used in financing activities was \$2,202.6 million, \$1,360.7 million and \$1,150.2 million in 2017, 2016 and 2015, respectively.
+The primary use of net cash in financing activities was funding net common stock repurchases and dividend payments.
+Net common stock repurchases totaled \$1,468.6 million, \$630.2 million and \$510.5 million in 2017, 2016 and 2015, respectively.
 The Company currently repurchases common stock at the stockholders' request in accordance with the terms of the ESPP, Directors Plan, 401(k) Plan and ESOP.
 The amount of common stock offered to the Company for repurchase is not within the control of the Company, but is at the discretion of the stockholders.
-The Company expects to continue to repurchase its common stock, as offered by its stockholders from time to time, at its then current value for amounts similar to those in prior years.
+The Company expects to continue to repurchase its common stock, as offered by its stockholders from time to time, at its then current value.
 However, with the exception of certain shares distributed from the ESOP, such purchases are not required and the Company retains the right to discontinue them at any time.